DaSmelterSaif/campus-management-sys-frontend/README.md

 ## How to Use

-Running the dev server will host it on http://localhost:5173/
+Running the dev server will host the app on http://localhost:5173/

 Currently, there are only two routes: